My grandpa turns 90 years old in a few days. Honestly, I can’t believe that he’s 90, and neither would you if you met him.

 and determination alone are omnipotent.”

 I remember my grandpa telling me he wanted me to have it because it was a creed he had lived his life by and one that I was already using in mine.

 Whatever you do, persistence is the key to reaching your goals.

-All of us face adversity in our lives, and of course, some of us face more of it than others.
+All of us face adversity in our lives, and of course, some face it more than others.
 My grandpa faced a great deal of it, but he never gave up his pursuit of a better life.

 Although he may have been thwarted in many of his goals, he never let that completely halt his progress.
 Instead, he simply diverted his path and kept on going.

-Your persistence, in money and in life, will be a huge determinant of your success.
-You will face adversity, you may have to alter your course, but as long as you never give up you will make a better life for yourself.
+Your persistence in money and in life will be a huge determinant of your success.
+You will face adversity, and you may have to alter your course, but as long as you never give up, you will make a better life for yourself.